Registry

 - Services Included: The services included in the new API key, select Private Registry here.

-Click on Generate Personal Key, and you will see the API key created successfully.
-Copy and save the API key securely, you will not be able to access it after closing the page.
+Click Generate Personal Key to create the API key successfully.
+Copy and save the API key securely.
+You will not be able to access it after closing the page.

 You can learn more details in the official documentation.